unrealwork/atsd-use-cases/research/irs-tax-filings/README.md

 #### Year-on-year change based on calendar index position

-Here, the query will return the number of filed tax returns for the same calendar index position.
-Calendar years with unequal number of days (leap years) will have different index positions for the same day.
+Here, the query returns the number of filed tax returns for the same calendar index position.
+Calendar years with unequal number of days (leap years) have different index positions for the same day.

 Query: